F-I-D-O/Manuals/Programming/SQL Manual.md

 INSERT INTO <table>
 VALUES (<val_1>, <val_2>,...)
 ```

+Sometimes, we need to handle the eroro cases, e.g., the case when the record already exists.
+The solutions for these cases are, however, database specific.

 ## INSERT SELECT
 If we want to duplicate the records, we can use: